 Cost of Therapy

-Copays and coverage of treatment will depend on whether the provider you choose is in-network or out-of-network.
+The cost of therapy and coverage of treatment will depend on whether the provider you choose is in-network or out-of-network.
 It is not uncommon to have a copay even with an in-network provider; however, many providers are able to offer a sliding scale payment model.
 Always ask your provider about cost before starting therapy.

 Final Thoughts on Dealing With Jealousy

-What you’re struggling with may be unique to you, but you’re not alone.
-Consider talking to a therapist who specializes in jealousy and anxiety.
+If jealousy is taking over your life, consider talking to a therapist who specializes in jealousy and anxiety.
 Together, you will be able to develop a plan to help you better regulate feelings of jealousy and live a more balanced life.

 For Further Reading